DELTA STATE GOVERNMENT

 Latest Events

-A Delta State High Court sitting in Kwale has sentenced a 24-year-old man, Ebinum Prosper, to death by hanging for the murder of his classmate,
+A Delta State High Court sitting in Kwale has convicted and sentenced a 55-year-old man, Emmanuel Akpan, to 20 years imprisonment with hard labour for